MicrosoftDocs/sql-docs/docs/dma/dma-skurecommendsqldb.md

 - **MetricValue** - Recommended Azure SQL Database SKU.
 - **SQLMiEquivalentCores** - If you choose to go for Azure SQL Database Managed Instance, you can use this value for core count.
 - **IsTierRecommended** - We make a minimum SKU recommendation for each tier.
 We then apply heuristics to determine the right tier for your database.
 - **ExclusionReasons** - This value is blank if a Tier is recommended.
-For each tier that is not recommended, we provide the reasons why it was was not picked.
+For each tier that is not recommended, we provide the reasons why it was not picked.
 - **AppliedRules** - A short notation of the rules that were applied.

-Please note that the recommended value is the minimum SKU required for your queries to run in Azure with a success rate similar to your on-premises databases.
+Note that the recommended value is the minimum SKU required for your queries to run in Azure with a success rate similar to your on-premises databases.
 For example, if the recommended minimum SKU is S4 for the standard tier, then choosing S3 or below will cause queries to time out or fail to execute.

 The HTML file contains this information in a graphical format.
 You can use the HTML file to input Azure subscription information, pick the pricing tier, compute level and Max data size for your databases, and generate a script to provision your databases.
 This script can be executed using PowerShell.